Bruce Prichard: The Brother Love Show (1988–1991)

 In June 1988, Prichard debuted as "Brother Love", a red-faced, smarmy, dishonest, effusive and boisterous "preacher" character, dressed in a conspicuous white suit, tight red shirt and white tie, who claimed to preach not the word of God, but "the word of love."
 He was best known for his disingenuous catchphrase "I love you!", during which he would enunciate each word with exaggerated prolongations in a thick Southern accent.
 The character was inspired by controversial televangelists of the time, with Prichard specifically citing Robert Tilton as his most direct inspiration; despite this claim, it is acknowledged that the peak of Tilton's fame was in the early 1990s.
 However, shortly after the character debuted, similarities were also noted between Brother Love and controversial pastor Jimmy Swaggart's style of preaching.
 Swaggart was also referred to at times as "Brother Swaggart."
 Though Prichard has credited Tilton as the main inspiration for the Brother Love character, he has also credited Swaggart, Jim Bakker and even Oral Roberts as inspirations for the character as well.
 Months before Brother Love debuted, Swaggart and Bakker were involved in controversial scandals which tarnished their public images and resulted in networks cancelling their television shows.

-Introduced to the WWF by Bobby "The Brain" Heenan, Love hosted a segment on the World Wrestling Federation's syndicated and cable television programs called "The Brother Love Show", in which he would interview wrestlers.
-The segment debuted on the June 19, 1988 airing of Wrestling Challenge, and moved to Superstars of Wrestling on October 8, 1988.
+In a 2016 podcast with Stone Cold Steve Austin, Prichard recalled that he had long been a fan of evangelist preachers, more for their theatrics than their religion.
+When Prichard first pitched the idea of Brother Love to WWF owner Vince McMahon, Vince generally liked the idea but did not believe that Prichard "had the face" for the role.
+Determined to get himself into the role that he had created, Prichard, dressed as Brother Love (minus the red face paint he would appear on television with), invaded a meeting at the WWF's headquarters between McMahon, the head of WWF International and the WWF's chief financial officer.
+While there, he gave an impromptu two minute sermon before quickly departing.
+When he arrived back at his office at the WWF's television studios five minutes later, he discovered that he had two missed calls from McMahon who he was relieved to find had liked what he had seen.
+However, Vince wanted to see how it worked on camera.
+Thus, the Brother Love character became a reality.
+Prichard also told that the bright red face make up was unknown to him the first time he appeared on television as Brother Love.
+As it was a television taping, Prichard thought it was just normal make up being applied and he did not look in the mirror, not knowing that Vince McMahon had ordered that he be given the red face.